tim0114gap/DSProjects/README.md

 Use Convolutional Neural Network to predict Indian Rupee images.
 Web framework was made by Django and deploy via Heroku.

-This site is able to judge how much photo of Indian rupee is.
+This site is able to judge how much is photo of Indian rupee's value.

 # Dependency
 Python3